Org architecture

 A founder typically holds both — one Director seat plus a CEO seat.
 Two rows for the same human.

-Ownership tokens — the cap table
+Ownership — the cap table (protocol roadmap)

 | Mechanism | Purpose |